dennisjamescox/myawos/README.md

 There are multiple versions of the code - the baseline is tagged baseline07.
 If you grab that its a basic working set of the code.
 Johann has made some massive improvements - removing the Arduino, using a optrelay, multiple clicker usage, computer generated voice, etc.

 Its best if you get a basic version up first then start modifying with all the different variants aviable.
+Here is a baseline version https://www.dropbox.com/s/mq76vtjqxfsiegp/weather_station.tar.gz?dl=0

 First step - get yourself a Raspberry Pi 4, Ardunio Uno, Davis Weather Station or Ecowitt (not nearly as good as the Davis IMHO) and an aviation radio.
 The wiring is quite simple - just contact me if you need help.